-Perspective | How to promote gender equity at home, even when the pandemic makes disparities worse
+Perspective | How to promote gender equity at home as moms are being forced from the workforce

 Then came the pandemic.
 With schools moved online and child-care programs closing, women all over the country began exiting the workforce at alarming rates.
 My neighborhood was no exception.
 As school sputtered back to a start, several local moms confided that they, like me, had cut back on work to help with remote learning.
 For most, their male partners either maintained their usual workloads or scrambled to take on more paid work to pick up the slack.
-Each of us had made different calculations in determining that we, rather than our partners, should scale back our paid work to be more present at home, our reasons ranging from “he makes more money” to “I’m more patient with remote” to “my job got axed.”
+Each of us had made different calculations in determining that we, rather than our partners, should scale back our paid work to be more present at home, our reasons including “he makes more money,” “I’m more patient with remote” and “my job got axed.”

 However sound the logic, what message were our kids gleaning from this sudden shift?
 Might they be learning that when push comes to shove, women’s paid work matters less than men’s?

 To find out, I turned to cognitive scientists who study how children make sense of the world.
 Marjorie Rhodes, a psychology professor at New York University and director of the Conceptual Development and Social Cognition Lab, said it was reasonable to assume that children of all ages are noticing “the increasing gender division of labor during covid.”
-Research suggests that if left to their own devices, children may make sense of it in ways that reinforce gender stereotypes, like that moms are better at taking care of kids and dads work to support the family.
+Research suggests that if left to their own devices, children may make sense of it in ways that reinforce gender stereotypes, such as that moms are better at taking care of kids and dads work to support the family.
 That, in turn, can shape kids’ identities and life choices.

 “Kids are actively interpreting what’s going on in their daily life, trying to figure out how it relates to them,” says Rhodes.
 A big part of that means making sense of “how much gender should organize the world more generally.”